Pseurae/gible/README.md

 ## Building

 ### Windows
-Doesn't work on Windows yet.
-I still don't have a Windows device on hand to code in filemapping using `MapFileOfView`.
+Install mingw-w64 and run `make windows` on WSL.
+Same can be done in Mac or Linux.

 ### Linux & Mac
-Literally just run `make` and it should compile into an executable file.
+Just run `make` and gible should be compiled.

+> You may need to run `make clean` if switching compilation between Windows and Unix.

 ## External Resources